 6. Contemporary Plantation Narratives and the Postcolonial Memory of Capitalism

 7. Waste Lands and Preserves: Olive Schreiner’s Ecological Allegories and Colonial Zimbabwe

 Deborah Shapple Spillman

-8. Unearthing Land and Labour Disputes in Tunisia: An Uneven and Combined Development Approach to Tribal/Management Councils
+8. Unearthing Land and Labor Disputes in Tunisia: An Uneven and Combined Development Approach to Tribal/Management Councils

 9. Derailing the Rail: Indian-Kenyan Solidarity in Contemporary Anglophone Fiction